leafo/scssphp/docs/index.md

 ### Preset Variables

-You can set variables before compilation by using the `setVariables($vars)` method.
-To override a variable already defined in your scss source, use the `!default` flag.
+You can preset variables before compilation by using the `setVariables($vars)` method.
+If the variable is also defined in your scss source, use the `!default` flag to prevent your preset variables from being overridden.

 {% highlight php startinline=true %}
 use Leafo\ScssPhp\Compiler;